 “I still remain a primitive Methodist”….primitive meaning ‘early’ or ‘original’ and not ‘undeveloped’ — these evangelists were reviving John Wesley’s original ways.

-The people who attended (the chapel) in those days were called Ranters, because of their fervour, but now they are treated with more respect.
+Adeline tells us that “the people who attended (the chapel) in those days were called Ranters, because of their fervour, but now they are treated with more respect.”

 Adeline’s ‘Ranters’ were originally followers of Hugh Bourne but later the term was applied more generally to members of the Church who would wave their arms and stamp their feet in chapel, raise their voices in prayer, and parade through the streets, singing hymns.